How to Remove Ink Stains From Clothes

 • Estimated Cost: $0 to $10

-Regardless of how they got there, ink stains from pens and markers are never a welcome sight on your clothes.
-But it is possible to remove ink from clothing using common household products.
-Never wash and dry clothing before removing the stain—the dryer will set the stain and make it more difficult to remove.
+If you just found an ink stain on your favorite shirt, instead of pitching it, learn how to effectively remove it with one of these clever methods.
+Regardless of how they got there, ink stains from pens and markers are never a welcome sight on your clothes, but it is possible to remove ink from clothing using common household products.

 Methods to Remove Ink Stains